dgraph-io/charts/charts/dgraph/README.md

       enc_key_file: MTIzNDU2Nzg5MDEyMzQ1Cg==
 ```

-Create a corresponding configuration enables and configures dgraph alpha to use this file:
+Create a corresponding configuration enables and configures Dgraph Alpha to use this file:

 ```yaml
 # alpha-enc-config.yaml